Call 877-558-2557

 06

-If water is leaking, pooling, or dripping near the unit, stop guessing and ask for repair help.
+If water is leaking, pooling, or entering the home, stop using the cooler and ask for repair help.

 When to call